Managing change requests is key to successful HubSpot admin. But if you're still doing this in spreadsheets, stop! There's a better way...

 Learn more about using HubSpot for change requests

-HubSpot’s change request solutions are not only your answer to complicated and disorganised spreadsheets, but they can also help prevent messy portal issues from happening in the first place.
-They are relatively straightforward to set up, and our BabelQuest team can help get you started today.
+HubSpot’s change request solutions aren't just the answer to complicated and disorganised spreadsheets.
+They can also help prevent messy portal issues from happening in the first place.
+They're relatively straightforward to set up, and our BabelQuest team can help get you started today.